graphopedia-xyz/graphopedia/box-plot/index.md

 <!--more-->
 The box plot was first introduced in 1970 by American Statistician John Tukey [^wickham] who early in his career worked on developing statistical methods for computers at Bell Labs where he invented the term "bit".[^billinger]

-## Purpose
-The main purpose of a box plot is comparing distributions.
+The main function of a box plot is generalized comparison of distributions.
 Since box plots only summarize the distribution, they can only show a generalized comparison of medians, minimums, maximums and quartiles.
 Box plots can also be used to show variation and uncertainty.

 A single box in a box plot shows a summary of distribution of data by showing the median, the upper and lower quartiles and the maximum and minimum.[^potter]